bblanchon/HighSpeedMvvm/Readme.md

-How to implement polling in MVVM
+WPF/MVVM : How to deal with fast changing properties?
 =

-The classic MVVM approach, in which you constantly keep your ViewModel (and thus your View) perfectly synchronized with your Model, soon reaches its limits when the properties of the Model changes at a very high frequency.
+Here, I'm gonna describe a problem you may have in a WPF application using the MVVM pattern, if your `Model` is updated at very high frequency.

-It happened to me while implementing a model handling a lot of values coming from measuring instruments and i wanted to display the current values, even if they were changing at a very high frequency.
+It happened to me while implementing a `Model` handling a lot of values coming from measuring instruments and I wanted to display the current values, even if they were changing very quickly.

-I'll describe this problem in "Method 1" and then suggest 3 simple solutions.

 A sample project of each method is available in this repository.

-Method 1 : ViewModel is attached to Model's events
+The problem with the classic MVVM approach
 -

-In the classic MVVM approach, the ViewModel is attached to the Model's events and calls `Dispatcher.BeginInvoke()` to ensure the event `PropertyChanged` is raised in the UI thread.
+In the classic MVVM approach, the `ViewModel` is attached to the `Model`'s events, so has to be updated on each change.

+Usually, the `ViewModel`'s event handler calls `Dispatcher.BeginInvoke()` to ensure the event `PropertyChanged` is raised in the UI thread.

     public ViewModel()
     {